Ocean fertilization: Nitrogen (urea)

 This technique proposes to fertilize the ocean with urea, a nitrogen rich substance, to encourage phytoplankton growth.
 Concentrations of macronutrients per area of ocean surface would be similar to large natural upwellings.
 Once exported from the surface, the carbon remains sequestered for a long time.

 An Australian company, Ocean Nourishment Corporation (ONC), planned to inject hundreds of tonnes of urea into the ocean, in order to boost the growth of CO_{2}-absorbing phytoplankton, as a way to combat climate change.
 In 2007, Sydney-based ONC completed an experiment involving one tonne of nitrogen in the Sulu Sea off the Philippines.
 This project was criticized by many institutions, including the European Commission, due to lack of knowledge of side effects on the marine ecosystem.

-Macronutrient nourishment can give 0.38W/m2 of globally averaged negative forcing, which is sufficient to reverse the warming effect of current levels of around a quarter of anthropogenic CO_{2} emissions.
+Macronutrient nourishment can give 0.38 W/m2 of globally averaged negative forcing, which is sufficient to reverse the warming effect of current levels of around a quarter of anthropogenic CO_{2} emissions.

 The two dominant costs are manufacturing the nitrogen and nutrient delivery.

 In waters with sufficient iron micro nutrients, but a deficit of nitrogen, urea fertilization is the better choice for algae growth.
 Urea is the most used fertilizer in the world, due to its high content of nitrogen, low cost and high reactivity towards water.
 When exposed to ocean waters, urea is metabolized by phytoplankton via urease enzymes to produce ammonia.